Australian hospitality awards explained: the 2026 rates without the headache

 What is the Hospitality Award, actually?

-Most Australian venues are covered by the Hospitality Industry (General) Award, known to Fair Work as MA000009.
+Most Australian venues are covered by the Hospitality Industry (General) Award, known to Fair Work as MA000009 and shortened to HIGA in most payroll conversations.
 Restaurants often sit under the Restaurant Industry Award (MA000119) instead.
 These documents set the floor: minimum rates by classification level, penalty rates for unsociable hours, casual loading, overtime, allowances, breaks and minimum engagement periods.

 The catch is that these rules don't apply one at a time.
-They stack.
-A single Sunday night close can carry casual loading, a weekend penalty, an evening loading and a split-shift allowance all at once.
-Miss one and the shift is underpriced.
+A single Sunday night close can carry a weekend rate, an evening loading, a split-shift allowance and, if it runs long, overtime.
+The percentages themselves are not cumulative though, and that is where venues go wrong in both directions.
+Miss a rule and the shift is underpriced.
 Miss it for a year and it's back pay.

 The loadings that pile onto one shift

-Now picture a casual working a public holiday evening that tips into overtime.
-That's not one number you can eyeball.
-That's a stack, and getting it wrong in either direction costs you: overpay and your margin bleeds, underpay and Fair Work comes knocking.
+Now picture that Level 2 casual on a public holiday that runs past 12 hours, after a two-hour break earlier split the day into two shifts.
+That's a $67.70 hour, an allowance on top, an overtime rate at the tail, and a minimum engagement sitting under the whole thing.
+Not one number you can eyeball.
+Getting it wrong in either direction costs you: overpay and your margin bleeds, underpay and Fair Work comes knocking.

 Why manual rostering quietly costs you money